prashantbaher/tcc-blog/_posts/solidworks-macros/2019-04-20-create-center-rectangle.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Macros - Create Corner Rectangle From VBA Macro
+title:  Solidworks Macros - Create Center Rectangle From VBA Macro
 ---

-In this post, I tell you about *how to create Corner Rectangle through Solidworks VBA Macros* in a sketch.
+In this post, I tell you about *how to create Center Rectangle through Solidworks VBA Macros* in a sketch.

-For this, I take the example from previous [Sketch - Create Lines](/solidworks-macros/sketch-create-line) post.
+The process is almost identical with previou [Solidworks Macros - Create Corner Rectangle From VBA Macro](/solidworks-macros/create-corner-rectangle) post.

-In this post, I tell you about `CreateCenterLine` method from **Solidworks** `SketchManager` object.
+In this post, I tell you about `CreateCenterRectangle` method from **Solidworks** `SketchManager` object.

 This method is ***most updated*** method, I found in *Solidworks API Help*.

-So ***use this method*** if you want to create a new Corner Rectangle.
+So ***use this method*** if you want to create a *Center Rectangle*.

-Below is the `code` sample for creating Corner Rectangle.
+Below is the `code` sample for creating a *Center Rectangle*.

 ```vb
 Option Explicit